Seven-year-old dies of heart ailment in Mumbai school

-The child had a minor heart defect and was under medication; several attempts to revive him at Dr Antonio Da Silva High School failed and he was declared brought in dead at a nearby hospital
+Child had a minor heart defect and was under medication; several attempts to revive him at Dadar's Dr Antonio Da Silva High School failed and he was declared brought in dead at nearby hospital

 Dr Antonio Da Silva High School in Dadar wore a sombre look on Tuesday, as the staff and students were still coming to terms with the loss of a student.
 Seven-year-old Sarthak Todankar was busy enjoying his recess along with his classmates when he suddenly collapsed.